Dagupan: Cityhood

-Contemporary History
+Contemporary history

 The westward expansion of the city went as far as Lucao, which was also swampland.
 Local historian Restituto Basa surmised that the name Lucao may have been derived from the shellfish called lukan that used to abound in the swampy area.

 In June 1962, Dagupan was shaken by a series of strong earthquakes which occurred at irregular intervals for about three weeks.
-The quakes toppled the belfry of the Roman Catholic Church.
+The quakes toppled the belfry of the Roman Catholic church.
 Many people from Calmay, Carael and island barrios evacuated to other towns.

 In 1968, the national government agencies opened offices in Dagupan and other key cities across the country.
 The daytime population increased substantially, causing congestion in the city that began to see the appearance of public utility tricycles and other modes of transportation.

 On July 16, 1990, a magnitude 7.7 earthquake struck northern Luzon, causing liquefaction, which made buildings tilt and sink due to their heavy weight and the looseness of the ground, which turned into sediment-rich mud.
 The Magsaysay Bridge, one of the two bridges especially spanning the Pantal River, collapsed, delaying people from crossing to the other banks and vice versa.
 Major damage caused businesses to be permanently transferred to the neighbouring towns of Mangaldan and Calasiao, but somehow, Dagupan and its inhabitants managed to recover from the earthquake.

-At the turn of the millenium, seeking to promote the thriving Milkfish industry that harnessed the city as the Milkfish capital of the country, The Bangus Festival was formally launched in 2002 by then-Mayor Benjamin Lim.
+At the turn of the millennium, seeking to promote the thriving milkfish industry that harnessed the city as the milkfish capital of the country, The Bangus Festival was formally launched in 2002 by then-Mayor Benjamin Lim.
 The city earned the World's Longest Barbecue record from the Guinness World Records in 2003 during the holding of the Kalutan ed Dalan where 10,000 pieces of bangus were grilled on the longest barbecue grill measuring 1,007.56 meters long.

 Geography

 Dagupan covers a total land area of 4,447.10 ha, bounded by Lingayen Gulf in the north, San Fabian in the northeast, Mangaldan in the east, Calasiao in the south and Binmaley in the west.
 Land use is primarily for agriculture with 35.98% of the total land area, fishpond, cropland, residential with 22.88%; others uses are commercial, industrial, institutional, government private, parks and roads.

-Dagupan is 14 km from Lingayen and 220 km from Manila.
+Dagupan is 14 km from Lingayen, the capital of Pangasinan, and 220 km from Manila.

-Barangays
+Baranggay and District

-Dagupan is politically subdivided into 31 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Dagupan is politically subdivided into 31 districts.
+Each district consists of puroks and some have sitios.